-Aaisha Akhtar is currently undertaking an MA in Comparative Literature and Critical Theories at the University of Birmingham.
-She has previously worked with Birmingham Rep Theatre via the Furnace Project, as well as NCS The Challenge as a Workshop facilitator.
+Aaisha Akhtar is currently the Artistic Lead at a Birmingham based gallery.
+She recently completed an MA in Comparative Literature and Critical Theories at the University of Birmingham.
 She was one of the co-organisers for the Literature Must Fall festival.
-Interests include decoloniality, the gaze and emotion.
+Interests include pop culture, the gaze and emotion.

 Kavita Bhanot is an ECR Leverhulme Fellow at Leicester University.
 She is editor of several anthologies, and her fiction, non-fiction and academic work has been published and broadcast widely, including the landmark essay